 Holders of our common stock are only entitled to receive such dividends when and if they are declared by our board of directors.
 Further, our credit facilities restrict our ability to pay dividends on our capital stock under certain circumstances.
-Although we have declared cash dividends on our common stock since 2011, we are not required to do so and we may reduce or eliminate our cash dividend in the future.
+Although we have declared cash dividends on our common stock since 2011, and occasionally increased the dividends from prior quarters, we are not required to do so and we may reduce or eliminate our cash dividend in the future.
 This could adversely affect the market price of our common stock.